 Albeit a good start on these two areas, we need to go further.
 Everyone who handles the data must be named.
 The GDPR encourages transparency, so if you’re going to share personal data with an external marketing company, you need consent for that.

 Finally, you now need to ensure you’re making it clear to the user that they can withdraw their consent at any time.
 You need to show them exactly how they can withdraw consent, and that means designing and implementing robust, user friendly withdrawal systems.

 But how you present this new, GDPR-compliant design to your users will need testing.
 UX design involves painstaking research and user testing to ensure we understand who we’re designing for.
 You can’t simply introduce the updated GDPR-compliant forms without finding out if your users’ needs are still being met.
 This is where Cyber-Duck excels – our expert UX designers have a reputation for conducting quality, in-depth user research, allowing us to create excellent user experiences that meet and exceed user expectations.
-You can find out more about our UX approach in our UX White Paper.
+You can find out more about our UX approach in our UX Book.

 Before you get to the user research stage though, you’ll need to complete a comprehensive data audit.

 Data protection legislation limits what data you can collect, but the GDPR will extend even further than previous legislation, as we’ve pointed out.

 That said, when was the last time that you reviewed your data policies?
 When did you last look at what data you were collecting and assess whether you actually needed it?

 It may well have been a long time, but doing so is crucial to become GDPR compliant.
 You need to take stock of your current data and privacy processes by conducting a comprehensive data audit.
 Look at what data you collect, where and how you collect it, how you store it and above all how you use it.